-Sugar Loaf Campground is located on Greers Ferry Lake in the beautiful Ozark Mountains of north-central Arkansas.
+Sugar Loaf Park is located on Greers Ferry Lake in the beautiful Ozark Mountains of north-central Arkansas.
 The environment provides the ideal location for family camping, fishing, boating and hiking.

 Greers Ferry Lake is an outdoor enthusiasts' dream, with boating, sailing, water skiing, swimming, scuba diving and fishing opportunities.